it's a game

 But also, no more gimped games for normies who want a (barely) interactive movie experience and not an actual game.

-Also it means we can generate better stories for visually and aurally well realized concepts like SABLE and nix the retard-tier html choice tree selection.
+Also it means we can generate better stories for visually and aurally well realized concepts like SABLE and nix the moron-tier html choice tree selection.
 Perhaps run them slowly into fully "living" spaces after a while, and track underlying logic to allow the world itself to drift into unique seasonal changes.
 Increasing or decreasing cycles of magnetism that affect the way the old legacy tech works etc.

 Or, you just remember playing with toy cars in the garden when you were a kid and ask the AI to generate a racing game that's scaled down to a suburban garden environment with rockeries, gnomes and cats to contend with.